Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 We've already been told that 127 people are dying a day because they don't have health insurance.

-Well, now we've got health care reform, and until 2014, 127 people will continue to die a day because they don't have health insurance.
+Well, now we've got health care reform and until 2014, 127 people will continue to die a day because they don't have health insurance.

 In the meantime, we thought this was fixed.

-We demand that all 32 million uninsured be covered by the start of next week.
+So, right now today, we demand and yes Republicans, i'm giving you some talking points here we demand that all 32 million uninsured be covered by the start of next week.

-Tell the 32 million where to go, what they have to do to get their insurance that they are unfairly being denied today.
+Get the process going, tell the 32 million where to go, what they have to do to get their insurance that they are unfairly being denied today.

-We want to lower the it's gonna lower the deficit.
+We want to lower that.

 Why wait till 2014 to lower the deficit?